1846689910/cicero/docs/client/Binder.md

 ## description

 `Binder` is an event binding util class that simulating the event driven mechanism in client side.
-It will bind event listener to `window`
+It will bind event listener to `window`.

 ## API